Asset allocation.

 The mix of stocks, bonds, cash, and Bitcoin in your portfolio is the single largest determinant of your long-term outcome.
 Fund selection barely registers next to it.
-This is the page where we set the foundation every other portfolio-theory page builds on.
+This page sets the foundation every other portfolio-theory page builds on.

 Your asset allocation is the mix of stocks, bonds, cash, and alternatives (real estate, commodities, Bitcoin) in your portfolio, expressed as a set of percentages that add to 100.

-Classic academic research (Brinson, Hood, Beebower 1986; updated by Ibbotson and Kaplan 2000) estimated that allocation policy explains roughly 90% of the variance in pension fund returns over time [VERIFY exact figure].
+Classic academic research (Brinson, Hood, Beebower 1986; updated by Ibbotson and Kaplan 2000) estimated that allocation policy explains roughly 90% of the variance in pension fund returns over time.
 The follow-up arguments are that the number depends on how you measure it, but the direction is uncontroversial: allocation matters far more than fund selection or market timing for the ordinary investor.

-Put simply: a 100% stock portfolio held by two people will have almost the same outcome regardless of which large-cap fund they pick.
-But one person in 100% stocks and another person in 60/40 stocks/bonds will live completely different financial lives.
+Two people in 100% stocks will get almost the same outcome no matter which large-cap fund they pick.
+But one person in 100% stocks and another in 60/40 stocks/bonds will live completely different financial lives.

 The traditional starting point is "110 minus your age equals your percentage in stocks."
 The rest goes in bonds.